 DUI Refusal in Tampa, FL

-Leslie Sammis is an experienced DUI defense attorney with more than fourteen years experience.
+Leslie Sammis is an experienced DUI defense attorney with over twenty years of experience fighting DUI cases.
 She graduated from the University of Florida with Honors in 1999.
-Since then she has devoted her career to DUI defense.
-Her offices are located in downtown Tampa, FL.
+Since then, she has devoted her career to criminal defense, focusing on DUI defense.

 Types of Chemical Tests after a DUI Arrest

 After an arrest for driving under the influence (“DUI”) the arresting officer might ask the driver to submit to a chemical test of his breath.
-In Florida, the only approved breathalyzer is called the “Intoxilyzer 8000.”
+The only approved breathalyzer in Florida is called the “Intoxilyzer 8000.”

 - If the driver becomes argumentative, combative, or abusive to the arresting officer;

-- If the driver agree to take the breath test and blows into the machine once, but then fails to blow into the machine a second time within a fifteen minute period; or
+- If the driver agrees to take the breath test and blows into the machine once but then fails to blow into the machine a second time within fifteen minutes; or

-- If you the driver refuses to answers either “yes” or “no” after the arresting officer asks the driver to submit to a breath test.
+- If the driver refuses to answer either “yes” or “no” after the arresting officer asks the driver to submit to a breath test.

 Florida’s Implied Consent Warning

-The implied consent warnings in Florida require the arresting officer to tell the person that failing to submit to testing could result in an administrative suspension for six (6) months for a first offense, and eighteen (18) months for a second or subsequent suspension.
+The implied consent warnings in Florida require the arresting officer to tell the person that not taking the test could result in an administrative suspension for six (6) months for a first offense and eighteen (18) months for a second or subsequent suspension.

 Section 316.1932(1)(a)1.a, Florida Statutes (2007), provides in pertinent part: